The meaning of words related to the art of painting.

 A genre in painting in which a story is depicted, contrary to other paintings such as portraits, landscapes and still lifes.
 Subjects vary from truly historical to episodes from Greek mythology and from the Bible.

 Usually an image of Jesus or one or more saints.
 Popular in the Eastern Orthodox Churches, where icons are seen as bringers of the true message comparable to the gospels.
 The production of icons is strongly restricted by rules, making icon art less free than other Western Biblical art.
 Icons are painted on wooden panels.
 The background is often a layer of gold leaf.
 The artists traditionally used tempera for paint, but by the end of the 18th century oil came into use.

 (also: miniature) Illustration or decoration, usually alongside the text.
-The illumination of manuscripts reached its peak in the Middle Ages when masters like the Van Limburg brothers and the Azor masters were active.
+The illumination of manuscripts reached its peak in the Middle Ages when masters like the Van Limburg brothers were active.
 Illuminations range from decorated initials through series of coherent images.
 See also book of hours.